 Roasted makhane is a very popular snack made in India in winters.
-Makane are also known as lotus seeds or fox nut and have high nutritive value.
+Makane is also known as lotus seeds or fox nut and have high nutritive value.

-Makhane are also used in many Indian sweets and curries like kheer or matar makhana.
-These are generally roasted in ghee and then added to ladoos and panjiris too.
-These are also given to mothers with new born babies to munch on with tea.
+Makhane is also used in many Indian sweets and curries like kheer or matar makhana.
+These are generally roasted in ghee and then added to ladoos and Panjiris too.
+These are also given to mothers with newborn babies to munch on with tea.

 Roasted makhane are quite popular in Jain families too.
-As some jains do not eat cereals after sunset they can have nuts or these roasted makhane.
+As some Jains do not eat cereals after sunset they can have nuts or this roasted makhane.
 Some Jains do not eat anything after sunset.

 How to make Roasted Makhane